How to Use and Style the HTML5 Meter Element for Visual Indicators

-If you’re familiar with the HTML progress bar, which shows how much of an activity has been performed, you will find that the meter element is similar to that – both show a current value out of a maximum value.
-But unlike the progress bar, the meter bar is not to be used to show progress.
+If you’re familiar with the HTML progress bar, which shows how much of an activity has been completed, you’ll find the meter element similar in that both display a current value out of a maximum value.
+However, unlike the progress bar, the meter is not used to indicate progress over time.

-It is used to show a static value in a specific range, for example you can indicate the storage space used in a disk storage by showing how much of the storage space is filled and how much is not.
+The meter element is used to display a static value within a specific range.
+For instance, you can indicate the storage space used on a disk by showing how much of the storage is occupied versus how much is available.

-On top of that, the meter element can also be used to visualize up to three regions within its range.
-Reusing the storage space example, instead of only showing how much space is occupied, you can also visually indicate whether the occupied space is only sparsely filled (lets say below 30%) or near half full (between 30 to 60%) or more than half full (above 60%) using different colors.
-This helps the users know when they are reaching the storage limit.
+Moreover, the meter element can be used to visualize up to three regions within its range.
+Returning to the storage space example, you can visually indicate whether the occupied space is below 30%, between 30% and 60%, or above 60% using different colors.
+This helps users quickly understand how close they are to reaching the storage limit.

-In this post, we’ll show you how to style the meter bar for both purposes mentioned i.e. a simple gauge (with no indicated regions) and two examples of gauges with 3 color-indicated regions.
-For the latter, we will work on creating a "marks" gauge for showing poor, average and good marks, and a "pH" gauge for showing acidic, neural and alkaline pH values.
+In this post, we’ll explore how to style the meter bar for both a simple gauge (with no region indicators) and more advanced examples featuring gauges with three color-indicated regions.
+Specifically, we will create a “marks” gauge for representing poor, average, and good marks, as well as a “pH” gauge for displaying acidic, neutral, and alkaline pH values.

-• min – The minimum value of the range of the meter
+• min – The minimum value of the meter’s range.

-• max – The maximum value of the range of the meter
+• max – The maximum value of the meter’s range.

 <meter value="0.5">0.5</meter>

-Alternatively, we can also add min and max attributes thus providing a user defined range like so:
+Alternatively, you can add the min and max attributes to define a custom range:

 <meter min="10" max="100" value="30"></meter>